-Another mechanism to consider is complementing the collections (such as, directories or folders in which files are grouped) with information that describes their content.
-Then users,both humans and software agents, can browse the structure and find what they need.
+Another approach to enhance the usability of the data is to complement the collections (such as directories or folders in which files are grouped) with information that describes their content.
+Then users, both humans and software agents, can browse the structure and find what they need.

 Examples of this approach include:

-- Web Accessible Folders (WAF) and "README" files: a web-based folder structure listing the data object files by name, where each folder contains a formatted "README" file describing the folder contents. - SpatioTemporal Asset Catalog (STAC)[14]: a community standard based on GeoJSON to describe geospatial data files that can be easily indexed, browsed and accessed.
-Free and open source tools present STAC records (one for each data object file) through a web-based, browseable user interface.
+- Web Accessible Folders (WAF) and README files: A web-based folder structure listing the data object files by name, where each folder contains a formatted README file describing the folder contents; - SpatioTemporal Asset Catalog (STAC)[13]: A community standard based on GeoJSON to describe geospatial data files that can be easily indexed, browsed and accessed.
+Free and open source tools present STAC records (one for each data object file) through a web-based, browsable user interface.

-When publishing collections of data it is tempting to package content into zip or submission information package (SIP)[15] resources - perhaps even packaging the entire collection, complete with folders, into a single resource.
-Similarly, WMO formats such as GRIB and BUFR allow multiple data objects (such as, fields or observations) to be packed into a single file.
-Only having to download a single resource is convenient for many users, but the downside is that the user must download the entire resource and then unpack/decompress it.
-The convenience of downloading fewer resources needs to be balanced against the cost of forcing users to download data they may not need.
-Whatever your choice, you should be guided by common practice in your domain - for example, only zip, SIP, or pack if your users expect it.
+When publishing collections of data, it is tempting to package content into zip or submission information package (SIP)[14] resources - perhaps even to package the entire collection, including folders, into a single resource.
+Similarly, WMO formats such as GRIB and BUFR allow multiple data objects (such as fields or observations) to be packed into a single file.
+Downloading a single resource is convenient for many users, but the downside is that the user must download the entire resource and then unpack/decompress it.
+The convenience of downloading fewer resources must be balanced against the cost of forcing users to download data they may not need.
+The decision should be guided by common practice in the specific domain - for example, only using zip files, SIP resources, or packing files if this is what the users expect.